 Tell the World All About It

 Did you meet some cool folks in jail?
 Trying to say wassup to a friend from jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say wassup to people locked up at Candler County Jail
+Send a message to people incarcerated at Candler County Jail

 Links and Resources